auberginekenobi/methylation-analysis-tutorial/docs/README.md

 [^1]: Footnotes indicate differences between setup on GPN vs. a local machine with Linux, git, conda etc. installed.
 [^2]: We use conda here specifically because it is preinstalled on GPN.
 If running locally, the `mamba` package manager is faster with equivalent syntax.
 [^3]: The `--prefix` flag is required on GPN because only the user directory is persisted between sessions.
 If running locally, the `--prefix` flag is not necessary.
+[^4]: If installing locally on Apple Silicon you'll need to specify that you want to use packages compiled for Intel architecture: `CONDA_SUBDIR=osx-64 conda env create --file=methylation-analysis-tutorial/_environment.yml`